While veganism includes practical lifestyle choices, at its heart it rests on a central idea: Animals morally matter.

 For many vegans, this means believing that animals should have certain basic rights by virtue of being sentient – that is, capable of experiencing pain, pleasure, and having preferences of their own (1).

 There is ongoing debate within philosophy and within the vegan community about exactly which rights animals should have, and how those rights should be framed.
-However, there are a few core principles that many vegans broadly agree upon.
+However, there are a few core principles that most vegans broadly agree upon.

 The Right to Life